named-data/StateVectorSync/Specification.md

 ## 7 Interest Authentication

 - Sync Interests are signed using [signed interest V3](https://named-data.net/doc/NDN-packet-spec/0.3/signed-interest.html)
-- The application may choose to use either HMAC or asymmetric signatures
-  - Exchange of symmetric key (HMAC) is beyond the scope of the sync protocol
 - All nodes must maintain the list of trusted publishers when using asymmetric signatures
-    - This mechanism is beyond the scope of the sync protocol
+  - This mechanism is beyond the scope of the Sync protocol
 - Note: Interest aggregation cannot function when using asymmetric signatures

 # License
 StateVectorSync is an open source project licensed under the CC-BY-SA 4.0.
 See [LICENSE](./LICENSE) for more information.